SioKCronin/website/content/about.md

 draft = false

 +++
-Siobhán is a data engineer and researcher with a passion for scalable infrastructure, machine learning and impact investing.
+Siobhán is a data engineer with a passion for scalable infrastructure, machine learning and interactive intelligence.

 She began her career researching how humans learn at Harvard's Lab for Developmental Studies and Harvard Medical School, and now develops tools